tomerzvi6/mining-the-cloud/README.md

 The entire simulation is engineered to tell a realistic attacker story, leaving a clear trail of forensic artifacts in AWS CloudTrail for security tools to analyze.

 ## Attack Story
-- **The Organization:** Acme Corp, a company expanding into the ap-northeast-3 (Israel) AWS region for a new project.
+- **The Organization:** A company expanding into the ap-northeast-3 (Israel) AWS region for a new project.
 Security controls (like detailed CloudTrail monitoring, MFA enforcement, and strict IAM policies) are robust in their primary US/EU regions, but the new ap-northeast-3 environment was left out of standard security automation and monitoring during a rushed deployment.
-- **The LLM Leak:** The DevOps team uses an internal, self-hosted LLM (Large Language Model) to assist with coding and troubleshooting.
+- **The LLM Leak:** The team uses a general-purpose, home-made LLM assistant (similar to ChatGPT or Gemini, but not a commercial product) to help with coding, troubleshooting, and general questions.
 One day, a DevOps engineer accidentally pastes their AWS access key and secret key into the LLM's chat interface while debugging a script.
 The LLM, by default, retains chat history.
-- **Attacker's Entry:** An attacker, "NullFrog," sends a convincing phishing email to a DevOps team member, inviting them to "review urgent LLM system updates" via a link to a lookalike website mimicking the internal LLM interface.
-Believing the request is legitimate, the user enters their credentials to check a supposed new troubleshooting feature, inadvertently handing their session to the attacker.
-Using prompt injection techniques, NullFrog then queries the real LLM to extract the stored AWS keys from its chat history.
+- **Attacker's Entry:** An attacker, "NullFrog," creates a fake website using Bolt AI that mimics the real LLM login page.
+The attacker sends a phishing email to a team member, luring them to the fake site.
+The user enters their credentials, which the attacker then uses to log in to the real LLM website.
+- **Prompt Injection & Data Extraction:** Once inside, the attacker uses prompt injection techniques to query the LLM and extract the stored AWS keys from its chat history.
 - **The Compromise:** The attacker now possesses long-term IAM user credentials for a member of the "DevOps" group.
 Crucially, these credentials are not protected by MFA.
 The associated IAM role has overly broad permissions in the under-monitored ap-northeast-3 region.
 - **Attack Execution:**
   - **Initial Access:** NullFrog uses the stolen keys to access the AWS account in the ap-northeast-3 region, hoping to remain undetected.